mainali123/Hangman_Scala/README.md

 - randomWord(fileName: String): String: Generates a random word from the list of words in the provided file, meeting specific criteria.
 - main(args: Array[String]): Unit: Implements the main game loop, where the player interacts with the game.
 Guess letters to complete the word within a limited number of attempts.

+## Future Plan
+Remove all the side-effects and perform convert it to pure functional code.

 ## License
 This project is licensed under the MIT License.